 Some dental plans delay when a benefit becomes available to an enrollee.
-This delay is known as a “waiting period.”
+This delay is known as a "waiting period."
 An example of a waiting period is delaying coverage of major dental care until an enrollee has been continuously enrolled in a plan for six months.
 Waiting periods are more commonly assigned to more expensive dental services such as extractions or root canals.
 Some plans reviewed for Colorado had waiting periods as long as 18 months for major dental care.
-However, 43 percent of dental options reviewed had no waiting periods attached to the benefits they offered.

 Use one of our 115,000 network providers to get the most from this plan.
 No waiting periods.